AmrDroid/NYTimesMostPopularArticles/README.md

   - Build & Run the project using `Run > Run 'app'` or the following command `./gradlew installDebug`

 ### Unit Tests
-Run the tests using either class by class `Right-Click > Run 'TestClassName'` or by using the following command from terminal window `./gradlew test`
+-Run the tests using either class by class `Right-Click > Run 'TestClassName'` or by using the following command from terminal window `./gradlew test`

+### Generate a coverage report
+-Run below command to generate coverage report in Terminal window of Android Studio:

+  -gradlew createDebugCoverageReport